 Factors to Consider Before Purchasing

-While there are several benefits to investing in automated solutions, and the future cost-savings might be clear, you likely need to understand the cumulative upfront costs.
-To make this investment as profitable as possible, consider the following factors when engaging in budgeting and strategic planning efforts for your future robotic automation needs:
+While there are several benefits to investing in automated solutions, and the future cost-savings might be clear, understanding the cumulative upfront costs is a necessity.
+To make this investment as profitable as possible, the following factors should be considered when budgeting and strategic planning:

 1. Cost of Machines

-One of the most common questions asked when considering whether to invest in robotic automation is, “what is the equipment’s upfront cost?”.
-Leadership wants to know the cold, hard cost of an automated machine.
+One of the most common questions asked when considering whether to invest in robotic automation is, what the equipment’s upfront cost is.
+Leadership wants to know the hard cost of an automated machine.
 While it is only one pillar of the investment equation, it is usually the primary budgeting factor because it requires the most financial resources upfront.

-Although the total cost can depend upon how many robots you need and what you’re using them for, the average cost for new equipment can range widely from $28,000 for a standalone robotic arm to hundreds of thousands of dollars and up for a complete industrial automation system.
+Although the total cost can depend upon how many robots are needed and what they will be used for, the average cost for new equipment can range from $28,000 for a standalone robotic arm to hundreds of thousands of dollars and up for a complete industrial automation system.

 While that’s only an approximation, it’s an important consideration when considering robotic automation.
 Fortunately, there are alternatives to help offset the initial cost, including purchasing used equipment, taking advantage of promotional discounts for multiple robots, and utilizing tax breaks.